Welcome back, Rush Limbaugh, the cutting edge of societal evolution.

 So I think you can throw the book out on the whole class envy technique the Democrats have used in Social Security to scare all these old people into voting for Democrats.

-The evidence here is clear in Florida, it doesn't.
+The evidence here is clear in Florida.

 A media theorist.